scottrax/ai-agent-system/README.md

 ## Email Agent Setup

-Control your server by sending emails from your phone or computer!
+Control your server by sending emails from your phone or computer:

-### Quick Start (5 Minutes)

 ```bash
 # 1. Configure .env